nakash2050/SkillsTracker/Readme.txt

 ------------------------------------------------------------------------------------------
 1. Code Coverage"
 		a.
 The "SkillsTracker.CodeCoverage" folder has a "Readme.txt" file which includes details on how to run the process.
 		b.
-I have generated an actual Report in the "CodeCoverageReport" folder.
+I have generated an actual Report which is available in the "CodeCoverageReport" folder.

 2. Load Testing"
 		a.
 The "SkillsTracker.LoadTest" folder has a "Readme.txt" file which includes details on how to run the process.